Fuses

 What are fuses used for?

-What are the basic parameters of fuses?
+What are the basic fuse parameters?

 The basic parameters of fuses are: